manniwood/cl4pg/README.md

 There are many more ways to select data from cl4pg and map it to your Java objects.
 For instance, you do not have to use immutable beans: You can use beans with null constructors and build them using setter methods instead!
+You can also write your own `ResultSetHandler`s so that you can get full control over your object mappings, _and_ not have to incur the cost of using reflection, which is how cl4pg has to do its mappings.
 [Details here.](docs/more/select.md)

 ## Insert